 After several years of research on The Wyatt crew, including her uncle, 2Lt Douglas N. Franke, Annette Tison has completed of the most intense and complete documentation of any mission that the 392nd bomb group flew.
 Her in depth detailed results which can be seen in her recent article by clicking here.

 Annette is responsible for the research and recording of all 285 Aircrew Loading Lists.
-This project consisted of entering over 60,000 crew names by mission and squadron.
+This project consisted of entering over 80,000 crew names by mission, squadron and aircraft.

 Bill is our quaility control research person who checks all of our links and entry data for accuracy.
 He has assisted with revising the Roll of Honor and with compiling the new mission pages.